Ketema741/packvote-v2/README.md

 - Development deployments occur automatically when changes are pushed to `dev`
 - Production deployments require passing tests and occur after merging to `main`

+## Deployment Status

+**IMPORTANT: The application is not yet deployed to any environment.**

+The GitHub Actions workflows in `.github/workflows/` currently contain placeholders for deployment steps, which have been commented out until actual deployment is implemented.
+Only the test jobs remain active to ensure code quality.

+Required secrets for future deployment:
+- `SUPABASE_URL` - URL of your Supabase project
+- `SUPABASE_ANON_KEY` - Anonymous key for Supabase client access
+- `DEV_API_URL`/`PROD_API_URL` - Currently uses localhost during development

+Currently, the application uses `localhost` for API connections.
+When deploying, these placeholder values will need to be updated with actual deployment URLs.

+Once deployment targets are established, the deployment workflows will be updated accordingly.

 ### Development Process
 1. Create feature branches from `dev`
 2. Implement and test your changes locally